vkayy/vkdb/README.md

 Now, from this point, we notice that this can lead to a lot of wasted disk space -- if we've updated a key hundreds of times, it'll have hundreds of redundant entries.
 This is solved with periodic compaction, which is a process where SSTables with overlapping key ranges are merged together, and is divided into many kinds, including time-window compaction strategy (TWCS).

-TWCS organises and compacts data based on time intervals, and this is beneficial to us, given that we're working with time-series data workloads.
+TWCS organises and compacts data based on time intervals, and this is beneficial to us, given that we're working with time series data workloads.
 Hence, TWCS becomes most appropriate, and with it, we're also able to avoid size, write, and read amplification.

 From this point on, there are a few other optimisations I intend on implementing (Bloom filters, summary tables), and also my own custom query language.